mzattera/v4j/docs/006/index.md

   and 'lshedy' (30).

     This is partially spotted and addressed in Cham's "Patch #2" section, regarding 'l' at the beginning of words (words like 'olchedy' escape this patch).
+	Worth mentioning that some care is needed here when applying the "patch" introduced by Cham and consider 'l' at the beginning of words optional.
+	Indeed, because of the slot nature of Voynich terms, removing a character in words most often leads to another Voynich word (see conclusions to my [note 005](../005)); this should not lead to considering that character optional.

 	Notice the other pattern ('olch-') has already been flagged as problematic above.

   - **Rule 10_l**: words ending in '-ly'.